Bed bug: Bites

 Symptoms may not appear until some days after the bites have occurred.
 Reactions often become brisker after multiple bites due to possible sensitization to the salivary proteins of the bed bug.
 Numerous bites may lead to a red rash or hives.

 Bedbug bites may cause other symptoms and health issues.
 Serious allergic reactions including anaphylaxis from the injection of serum and other non-specific proteins have been documented, though rarely.
 As each bite takes a tiny amount of blood, chronic or severe infestation may lead to anemia.
 Scratching bites may lead to bacterial skin infection.
 Systemic poisoning may occur if the bites are numerous.
 The bite itself may be painful thus resulting in poor sleep and worse work performance.

 Bed bugs can feed on warm-blooded animals other than humans, such as pets.
 The signs left by the bites are the same as in the case of people and cause identical symptoms (skin irritation, scratching etc.).
 Bed bugs can infest poultry sheds and cause anemia and a decrease in egg production in hens.

 Treatment

-Treatment of bed bug bites requires keeping the person from being repeatedly bitten, and possible symptomatic use of antihistamines and corticosteroids (either topically or systemically).
-There however is no evidence that medications improve outcomes, and symptoms usually resolve without treatment in 1–2 weeks.
+Treatment of bed bug bites requires keeping the person from being repeatedly bitten, and possible symptomatic use of antihistamines and corticosteroids (either topically or systemically).Other treatments include epinephrine injections.
+However, there is no evidence that medications improve outcomes, and symptoms usually resolve without treatment in 1–2 weeks.